'You freak me out': Assistant principal allegedly harassed trans student

-CHARLESTON, W.Va. — A West Virginia high school’s assistant principal should be disciplined after questioning a transgender male student over his choice of bathrooms and saying, “you freak me out,” the American Civil Liberties Union said.
+CHARLESTON, W.Va. — A West Virginia assistant principal has been suspended after a complaint that he harassed a transgender male student inside a high school bathroom.

-The ACLU’s West Virginia chapter said it has asked the Harrison County schools superintendent to take action against Assistant Principal Lee Livengood at Liberty High School in Clarksburg.
-An ACLU statement said the chapter also is seeking best-practice policies and training in the school system for dealing with transgender students and issues.
+News outlets report Lee Livengood was suspended with pay after a meeting with Harrison County school administrators Tuesday.
+The suspension runs through the end of the semester on Friday, when the holiday break begins.

-Fifteen-year-old student Michael Critchfield said Monday night in an interview he was traumatized by the Nov.
-27 incident in a school boys’ bathroom.
+The American Civil Liberties Union's West Virginia chapter called the four-day suspension "not sufficient."
+In a statement, the ACLU says the county school district "needs to make significant changes to its culture."

 According to Critchfield, the school’s band was preparing to take an afterschool bus trip to Morgantown to watch a performance at West Virginia University.
 Critchfield said he went to the bathroom and checked to see if anyone was standing at a urinal before he went into a stall.